SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 npm i serverless -g
 npm install serverless-offline --save-dev
 ```
-2. uncomment the plugins part in serverless.yml
-3. Install ngrok (for mac) by following these steps[here](https://download.ngrok.com/mac-os)
+2. Install ngrok (for mac) by following these steps[here](https://download.ngrok.com/mac-os)
-4. Type serverless offline and ngrok http 3000 in your cli.
+3. Type serverless offline and ngrok http 3000 in your cli.
-> Using 2 CLIs may be necessary, since typing serverless offline and ngrok http 3000 in the same cli doesnt seem to work
+> Using 2 CLIs may be necessary, since typing serverless offline and ngrok http 3000 in the same cli doesn't seem to work
-5. ngrok will give you a forwarding URL. copy it
+4. ngrok will give you a forwarding URL. copy it
-6. go to your app in slack api and go into Slash Commands
+5. go to your app in slack api and go into Slash Commands
-7. after pasting it add "/dev/slack/events" to the urls end
+6. after pasting it add "/dev/slack/events" to the urls end
-8. type /bonus to see if it works.
+7. type /bonus to see if it works.

 ## Hosting on AWS Lambda
 ### Installing and setting up AWS